Aida

 Show summary Hide summary

-Honestly, Aida is also the title of a very famous opera by Verdi, which makes the first name even more fascinating.
+Honestly, Aida is also the title of a very famous opera by Verdi, and that makes the first name even more fascinating.
 You know, that kind of story full of forbidden love and conflicts, it leaves a mark.
 Moreover, this first name is heard in many countries, which makes it universal and a bit timeless.

 The origin and meaning of the first name Aida: a touch of ancient Egypt

-What is amusing is that its origin is also linked to 19th-century European culture, with Verdi and the Egyptologist Auguste Mariette who gave form to this first name for an opera character.
+What is amusing is that its origin is also linked to 19th-century European culture, with Verdi and the Egyptologist Auguste Mariette giving form to this first name for an opera character.
 So Aida is a bit of a bridge between ancient history and a much more modern inspiration, which explains its unique charm.

 The meaning of the first name Aida: love, loyalty, and tragedy